pyne/pyne/FluDAG/testing/README.rst

 build> cmake ../iface

 d.
 Several files and subdirectories will be created in the build directory.
-Build the tests by typing
+Build the tests by typing the following command where 'testname' is one of the names in the List of Tests above

-build> make issuetest
+build> make 'testname'

 e.
 Run the test by typing
-build> ./issuetest
+build> ./'testname'

 All tests should pass.